evhan55/ploma/README.md

 3. (OPTIONAL)
     * Adjust `cursorOffsetX` and `cursorOffsetY` to address parallax
     * Toggle 'Show Cursor' to show a mouse cursor

+##### v0.1 Notes

+* Test version for November 2014
+* Testers: pay attention to the pressure/width response and the antialiasing (but not texture), feedback welcome via email!

 ##### API Notes